GAP-10: @mock Directive

 This is currently outside the scope of this specification.

-GraphQL Clients that implement this schema must have access to the data contained in mock files when requests are executed.
-Since web browsers and mobile applications cannot read remote filesystems, a mechanism is required to make the data contained in mock files available to the client.
+GraphQL clients that implement this specification must have access to the data contained in mock files when requests are executed.
+Since web browsers and mobile applications cannot read remote file systems, a mechanism is required to make the data contained in mock files available to the client.

 This mechanism is implementation defined.